 Our clients gradually reduce their support with us when they are ready, and then have the option to join The Natural Food Therapy Community.
 The Community offers you connection with others who are at a similar stage of their recovery.
 This is so that when you are ready to be part of a support system, it’s there for you.

 A compelling, true story that recounts the author’s biggest challenge of her life; to beat anorexia.
-This is particularly helpful for anyone affected by eating disorders and for those who want to gain some insight into what a loved one may be going through.
+Particularly helpful for anyone affected by eating disorders and for those who want to gain some insight into what a loved one may be going through.

 Hope with Eating Disorders is a practical, supportive guide for anyone helping or caring for someone with an eating disorder.

-Inspiring, compassionate and filled with practical exercises to help you break up with your own personal eating disorder.
+Inspiring, compassionate and filled with practical exercises to help you break up with your own eating disorder.
 This book combines the author’s own insights and experiences of an eating disorder with a therapist’s guide for success.
-A must- read to support you in your recovery journey.
+A must-read to support you in your recovery journey.

 A supportive book sharing insights into why binge eating happens and how to find peace with food.